khtr9490/CMPE-131/cmpe-131-project/README.txt

 - authenticate.php is use to verify the username and password for login.

+- contact "Khoi Tran" on discord for questions and concerns.

 ***********************************************************************
 How to create the database.
  - login to http://localhost/phpmyadmin/